Teen Dating Violence

 Promise Place provides education to youth through our Teen Dating Violence Prevention Program.
-This program is presented to primarily 9th grade students in the Griffin Judicial Circuit and helps to educate and provide the resources that students need to both prevent and end teen dating violence.
-Promise Place recognizes that in our efforts to stop the cycle of violence we must include these children so that they can be educated before becoming victims themselves.
+In partnership with the Board of Education, this program is presented to primarily high school and middle school students within the Griffin Judicial Circuit (Fayette, Spalding, Pike and Upson counties).
+It serves to educate and provide resources that students need to both prevent and end teen dating violence.
+Promise Place recognizes that in our efforts to stop the cycle of violence we must include the youth so that they can be educated before becoming victims themselves.

-This program not only utilizes local resources but also enlists the assistance of local volunteers to help make this program successful.
+This program utilizes local resources and also enlists the assistance of local volunteers to help make this program successful.
 By engaging the community, Promise Place is adding to the many voices that are speaking out against the crime of domestic violence.
-Promise Place provides this educational program to over 2,500 students every year.
+Promise Place provides this educational program to over 5,600 students every year.
 Please contact Promise Place at our Administrative Office at (770) 461-3839 for more information about this program.

 Every week Promise Place goes into several local jails and one detention center to provide domestic violence education including some life skills applications to both male and female inmates (separately) .